brunovmc/project_generator/README.md

 ## Credits

-This script was created by Bruno Vidigal.
+This script was created by Bruno Coriolano.